Are you an independent registered charity?

 The paediatrics team at the Hospital will be maintaining the accommodation for families and we hope the local community will continue to support this vital facility.

-Once you have decided how you would like to raise money for Ronald McDonald House Charities, we recommend you set-up an online fundraising page at Virgin Money Giving or JustGiving.
+Once you have decided how you would like to raise money for Ronald McDonald House Charities, we recommend you set up an online fundraising page at Virgin Money Giving or JustGiving.
 Simply select our Charity name from the list.
-If you would like to raise money for a specific House write it in the description on your page.
-Our fundraising team will then allocate the donations accordingly.
-If you’re undecided about how to raise money for us check out the Get Involved section or call head office on 0844 840 0844 to speak to the fundraising team.
+If you’re undecided about how to raise money for us, you can find out ways to get involved in fundraising on our website or call head office on 03000 111 113 to speak to the fundraising team.

 Do I have to tell you I’m fundraising?

 You don’t have to but we do like to know; we may even be able to support you in some way.
 If you have downloaded a fundraising pack from our website you will already have submitted your details to us.
 If not, please drop us a line via our contacts page.

 Do you collect ring pulls from soda cans to raise money?

 No. Ronald McDonald House Charities in the U.S collects them but we do not collect them in the UK.

 There are a number of ways you can use our logo: